MichaelAkridge-NOAA/ai4me-cookbook/_sources/content/00_intro.md

 - Are there specific datasets, models, or deployment goals?
 - Intrest in more deep dives/hands-on sessions?
 - timeline for integrating object detection into operational workflows

+### Draft Agenda

+#### 1. Overview
+- Quick primer on object detection pipeline (data → annotation → model training → deployment)
+- Role of annotations in model performance (importance of quality & consistency)
+- Where to find data, resouces, and so on?

+#### **Note:** AI/ML is non-linear.
+Performance of the model and its output is not proportional to the input.
+Not just data input, but effort as well.
+Experimentation is key. [link](https://developers.google.com/machine-learning/managing-ml-projects/planning)

+#### 2. Models, Data & Annotation Strategies & Tools
+- Best practices for efficient annotation workflow
+- Review tools(CVAT, Label Studio, Viame) and discuss pros/cons
+- Discuss integrating QA/QC checks and techniques
+-
+#### 3. Hands On
+- Exploratory data analysis(EDA)
+- Annotation
+- Dataset Prep
+- Model Development & Training
+- Model Deployment

+### Q&A / Roundtable
+- Whats slowing down annotation efforts and how can we improve our systems
+- How can annotations be better tailored for model use?
+- Ideas for improving annotation throughput without sacrificing quality (inital model to create predictions for human verification)

+### Next Steps
+- another workshop?
+- user exercises